RedstormJones/SPDX_Eclipse_Plugin/Assets/Documents/contributor_license_agreement.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• you hereby assign to us joint ownership, and to the extent that such assignment is or becomes invalid, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ineffective or unenforceable, you hereby grant to us a perpetual, irrevocable, non-exclusive, worldwide,<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;no-charge, royalty-free, unrestricted license to exercise all rights under those copyrights.
 This includes, at our &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;option, the right to sublicense these same rights to third parties through multiple levels of sublicensees or other &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;licensing arrangements;

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• you agree that each of us can do all things in relation to your contribution as if each of us were the sole owners, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;and if one of us makes a derivative work of your contribution, the one who makes the derivative work (or has it &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;made) will be the sole owner of that derivative work;

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• you agree that you will not assert any moral rights in your contribution against us, our licensees or transferees;

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• you agree that we may register a copyright in your contribution and exercise all ownership rights associated with it; and

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• you agree that neither of us has any duty to consult with, obtain the consent of, pay or render an accounting to the other for any use or distribution of your contribution.